VA2QED/frame-of-references/notes/position-and-orientation.md

 > Then introduce an universal direction system, the compass always points at the same direction.

-**Then how can the two observers [use their names here instead] come to an agreement?
+**Then how can they come to an agreement?
 They decide to look for something that they can both have, and found a compass.**

 *Animation: hide the observers and the object to introduce the compass.*